MicrosoftDocs/azure-reference-other/studio-module-reference/errors/machine-learning-module-error-codes.md

 > [!TIP]
 > Resolution unclear, or not applicable to your case?
 You are welcome to send feedback on this article and provide information about the scenario, including the module and the data type of the column.
-We will use this information to provide more detailed troubleshooting steps in future.
+We will use this information to provide more detailed troubleshooting steps in the future.

 |Exception Messages|
 |------------------------|